State Civil Services jobs: A Respected Path to Government Leadership in India

 - Graduation from a recognised university is mandatory.

-- Female candidates have equal access with added age relaxation in some states.
+- Female candidates are given equal opportunity with age relaxation in some states.

-- Some states encourage postgraduates with domain-specific roles.
+- Some states favor postgraduates with specific skills.

 - Indian citizenship is compulsory.